kota7/pypacktest/docs/index.md

 Notice that we only wrote a function, and the executable file has been created during the installation of the package.
 If you are curious and want to see what kind of file has been created, run `which magic-square` on bash terminal or `where magic-square` on Windows command prompt.
 This will tell you the location of the created executable file.
 You can take a look at the content of it since it is a python script.

+### Which is better?

+We have seen two approaches for adding executable command line tools to our packages.
+So which is better?
+As far as I notice in the developers' discussion, people are generally shifting towards the second approach (*i.e.* using `entry_point`).
+Hence, unless you have a strong preference for the `script` approach, it seems employing `entry_point` approach is the safer choice.
+See *e.g.*, discussions on [stackoverflow](http://stackoverflow.com/questions/18787036/difference-between-entry-points-console-scripts-and-scripts-in-setup-py) and this [documentation](https://packaging.python.org/distributing/#scripts).

 ## Publish on Github